OpeningTree – Chess Openings – Michael Adams

 PGN stands for portable game notation.
 It's a file extension that can be used with text files that contain chess games in the PGN format.
 PGN files can be read by apps to display the games in them.
 If a game is loaded in the App one can then go to 'Actions -> show game data' to view the raw PGN text.

-User Reviews on OpeningTree – Chess Openings
+Get OpeningTree – Chess Openings on App Store

-We use this app to help learn chess moves we wish however it could tell us what the actual openings were called and the defenses we play so we can better get a grasp on what Im playing and our play style!!
+We use this app to help learn chess moves we wish however it could tell us what the actual openings were called and the defenses we play so we can better get a grasp on what Im playing and our play style.

 When we come back from our tournament then we can analyze it so that we can see how good or bad we played.

 Very nice, simple.
 Does exactly what we were looking for.
-We hope the author will expand its features!
+We hope the author will expand its features.

 Surprised that this app has not been suggested as a must have tool for the serious chess player.
 It is important not only as a method to study openings but also to analyze the game.

 Very useful app, but you need to label all of the columns in the move table.
-If that number to the far right is a percentage, we need to know what is it the percentage of?!
+If that number to the far right is a percentage, we need to know what is it the percentage of.

 Please add a feature like arrow button to just press it for move that analysis movements its easier to use thank you.